 As a whole, banks will trust you more.
 Once you have enough money to take out more debt (I know, terrifying!
 But listen to us for a second) then a bank is a lot more likely to trust you with a place of living over other investments.
 A bank isn’t going to jump onboard with you saying “I want to invest in a bunch of stocks” but it certainly will lend the money if you can prove you’re in a good position, have a job that can support your mortgage payments (or find a renter that does), and provide them with your good credit score (pay off those credit cards!).

 On top of this, home loans have a traditionally lower interest rate than almost any other type of loan.
 You’ll build credit, pay off a home, and wake up one day without payments and rather an asset.
 Also – there’s a lot of tax benefits of owning a home as you can leverage your mortgage interest against your income tax.
-That’s another thing to note here.
+There can be many tax benefits of real estate investing, that’s another thing to note here.

 This one might not be as convincing as the logistical “sell” of buying a home, but being a homeowner has huge emotional and stabilizing benefits.
 At the core of it, you have something valuable to your name.
 It’s yours.
 You treat it poorly, you’re going to lose on your investment.
 You treat it well, you stand to gain.
 Being that the home is an extension of you (and everyone can relate to this – even when renting) you’ll want to become more and more involved with the community.
 It could just be that glue that pulls your life together, settles you, and provides for your future financial stability.